totaljs/jComponent/readme.md

     instance.find(selectors);
-    // Finds some content in the component element.
+    // Finds a content in the component element.
     // jQuery.find();